South Shore LodgePoole, Dorset

 About South Shore LodgeTake your group on an island adventure when you stay in this sea-view cottage on Brownsea Island.

-Your journey here will see you cross the seas from Poole Harbour to arrive on this wildlife-rich island.
-You’ll be greeted by one of our wardens who will escort you to your accommodation.
+Your journey here will see you cross the seas from Poole Harbour to arrive on this wildlife-rich island where you’ll be greeted by one of our wardens.

 Features and facilities

 - Freezer available

 - Washing machine not available

 - Telephone not available

 - WiFi* not available

 - Open fire / wood burner not available